 - understand APRA’s expectations;

-- finalise your plans and decide your timing for starting up your business.
+- finalise your plans and decide the timing for starting up your business; and

-To organise an initial enquiry meeting with APRA’s licensing unit you should email licensing [at] apra.gov.au.
-The licensing unit will then contact you to arrange a time to discuss your proposal.
+When you are ready to start the licensing process, you should email APRA’s licensing team at email@example.com.
+The licensing team will then contact you to arrange a time to discuss your proposal.